Nostalgic, soft tone and vintage film recipes using Fujifilm film simulations

 These next photos were kindly contributed by Thocles.
 See the full gallery linked in the comments below.

-Warsaw city scene, with Double Expresso film recipe, by ThoclesWarsaw buldings, taken with Double Expresso film recipe, by ThoclesGraffiti wall, using Double Expresso film recipe, by ThoclesOn the streets of Warsaw, Double Expresso film recipe, by Thocles
+Warsaw city scene, with Double Espresso film recipe, by ThoclesWarsaw buldings, taken with Double Espresso film recipe, by ThoclesGraffiti wall, using Double Espresso film recipe, by ThoclesOn the streets of Warsaw, Double Espresso film recipe, by Thocles

-4 responses to “Double Expresso, Retro Mono with Dark Shadows”
+4 responses to “Double Espresso, Retro Mono with Dark Shadows”

 Thanks.
 However I do not like sepia and other monochrome variations (except black and white of course) I will give it a try.
 Clarity +5 seems interesting.
 Best regards.